 George Van Hook, born and raised in Abington, Pennsylvania, began painting at a young age.
-Van Hook thinks of his paintings as a visual response to the selected environment, whether it is a landscape, figure, or still life.
+George thinks of his paintings as a visual response to the selected environment, whether it is a landscape, figure, or still life.
 “I want the color to be beautiful and the drawing firm and secure,” he says.
-The paintings are a marriage of external and internal forces – what emerges on the canvas reflects both the beauty of the world and the artist’s innermost response.
-He has achieved national recognition, winning numerous plein air competitions and awards for his oils and watercolors.
+The paintings are a marriage of external and internal forces–what emerges on the canvas reflects both the beauty of the world and the artist’s innermost response.
+George has achieved national recognition, winning numerous plein-air competitions and awards for his oils and watercolors.

 Indian Island, ME

 Michael E. Vermette received his BFA at the Maine College of Art in 1980.
 He recently retired from K-12 Maine Indian Art Education after 35 years.
 Michael focuses on landscapes and figurative subjects to fuse humanity and nature in a modern Impasto style using palette knives, paint-loaded brushes in various formats, ranging from oils to watercolors to pastels.
 He uses traditional methods of the masters to modulate his colors to be brighter, richer and more translucent, drawing attention to understated detail, subtle movement, purity of light, and uniqueness of the atmosphere.
 He is represented at the Gleason Fine Art Gallery in Boothbay Harbor, the Frame and Art Gallery in Falmouth, and the Lupine Gallery on Monhegan Island.